 Kanji is one of the most difficult Japanese words to learn and is often dismissed as difficult.
 To be honest, the overwhelming majority of Japanese people are not very good at Kanji.

 Especially these days, with the influence of computers and smartphones, more and more people can read but are not good at writing.
 This is true even for Japanese people, so it is quite understandable why foreigners find kanji difficult to remember.

 Here’s a little simple advice.
 When memorizing kanji, it is important to think about the characters by breaking them down and understanding their origins.

 When you know the shape of the kanji and its origins, you will be able to understand it better and learn how to use it.

-Tips for foreigners on how to study and learn Japanese.
+Tips on how to study and learn Japanese.

 The trick to getting good at Japanese is to …… just talk!